 # cd /usr/local/elasticsearch

-To change cluster named alter config/elasticsearch.yml record and upgrade following values.
+To change cluster named alter config/elasticsearch.yml record and upgrade the following values.

 # vim config/elasticsearch.yml

 elasticsearch-head is a web front end for scanning and cooperating with an Elastic Search cluster.
 Use the following command to install it.

 Step 7: Starting ElasticSearch Cluster